-Name of the Director Category ECC Meeting the Financial Entitled to attend s held during Year 2024 -25 Attended Change in constitution as approved by the Board at its Meeting held on May 14, 2024/ Other changes therein Ms. Gopika Pant Non-Executive, Independent Director 1 1 Cessation as a Member effective close of business hours on July 24, 2024 Dr. (Ms.) Indu Shahani Non-Executive, Independent Director 1 1 Cessation as a Chairperson of the Committee effective close of business hours on July 24, 2024 due to completion of second term as an Independent Director
+Name of the Director Category ECC Meetings the Financial Y held during /ear 2024 -25 Change in constitution as approved by the Board at its Name of the Director Entitled to attend Attended Meeting held on May 14, 2024/ Other changes therein Ms. Gopika Pant Non-Executive, Independent Director 1 1 Cessation as a Member effective close of business hours on July 24, 2024 Dr. (Ms.) Indu Shahani Non-Executive, Independent Director 1 1 Cessation as a Chairperson of the Committee effective close of business hours on July 24, 2024 due to completion of second term as an Independent Director